 Without using a timing light to check the timing precisely, the distributor was adjusted to find the sweet spot and the car was taken for its first test drive around the block.
 Manoeuvring out the garage and reversing up the drive way was a bit of a challenge and took some getting used to - the multipack clutch is a bit like and on-off switch.
 Nevertheless, the first impression is that the car pulls nicely through the gears and revs nicely.

 As this car has been built to go racing without carpets and interior, I was concerned that the painted footwells would become scratched and scuffed over time.
-So I made a set of floorboards from 3mm aluminium sheet, which fit nicely.
-These are prototypes where the holes have been cut with a hole saw, and I will have a set properly laser cut and then secure them in place
+So I had a set of floorboards laser cut from 3mm aluminium sheet, and fitted them.